Casino Arizona: 10 Things You Don’t Know

 ‘House That Cards Built’

-When Casino Arizona open in 1989 it opened as a poker room with just 340 employees and 47 tables.
-Among those original employees, Casino Arizona became known at the “House the Cards Built.”
+When Casino Arizona open in 1998 it opened as a poker room with just 340 employees and 47 tables.
+Among those original employees, Casino Arizona became known as the “House the Cards Built.”
 The catchy slogan was even used in some of the property’s early advertising.

 Tents, Not Just for Camping